Awareness & Education

 Galway County Council’s Environment Awareness Programme is an integral part of the Business Plan of the Environment Section.
 Awareness information and material is delivered based on key environmental areas, namely, waste management, litter management, resource efficiency and general environmental messages.
 Information is delivered through community information sessions, community based programmes, schools programmes, promotional events, local events, websites, media and social media.
 The awareness programme takes account of new regulations, legislation and plans and develops awareness material accordingly.

-In relation to waste management, the current key areas addressed include the promotion of good environmental practices, the collection of organic waste through brown bin service, waste prevention and food waste prevention.
-Specific waste collections are arranged on a continual basis and include collections for waste electrical and electronic equipment (WEEE), mobile household hazardous waste, and Christmas tree collections.
-In addition, specific collections arranged by other organisations are also supported and promoted including farm plastics collections organised by IFFPG.
+In relation to waste management, the current key areas addressed include the promotion of good environmental practices, waste prevention and food waste prevention, recycling and reuse.
+In addition, specific collections arranged by other organisations are also supported and promoted including farm plastics collections organised by IFFPG, electrical goods arranged by WEEE Ireland etc.

-Community waste prevention programmes are also run on an ongoing basis and are based on waste management and resource efficiency, waste prevention,food waste prevention and household hazardous waste prevention.
-Various targets have been set in the Connacht Ulster Regional Waste Management Plan 2015 – 2021 including an annual 1% reduction target for household waste.
-The implementation of waste prevention awareness programmes will assist in achieving this target.
+Community waste prevention programmes are also run and are based on waste management and resource efficiency, waste prevention, food waste prevention and household hazardous waste prevention.

 The Green Schools programme is another key component of the Environmental Awareness Programme.
-Of the approximate 236 schools in County Galway, 218 are participants in the Green Schools programme.
 Areas covered in the programme include waste management, litter management, energy conservation, water conservation, biodiversity and global citizenship.

 Other areas addressed in the current environmental awareness programme include green festivals, beaches, green coast, protection of water courses, environmental regulation and legislation.